 If you have any extra sauce, place it in an air-tight jar.
 It will last up to a week in the refrigerator!
 For any leftovers, you can stir into yogurt or make banana nice cream and swirl in the syrup after making.

 So how does this syrup stack up to traditional breakfast syrup?
 Each 2 tablespoon syrup contains only 14 calories with 5.5g of sugar.
 Most other breakfast syrups contain 100 calories per 2 tablespoons with 25g of sugar.

 If you try this recipe, let me know!
 Leave a comment, rate it, and tag your Instagram photos with #delishknowledge .
 I absolutely love seeing your creations.
 Happy cooking!Print

 Triple Berry Syrup!
 The perfect topping for french toast, pancakes, ice cream and more!
 Low-sugar and packed with antioxidants.
-I served this syrup with this French Toast recipe.

 The Ultimate Plant-Based Protein Cookbook + Course